chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 <img src="" width="" height="">

-Let's enable the turtlebot to move around without colliding with walls (for the most part atleast :P).
+Let's enable the **TurtleBot-3 (Burger model)** to move around without colliding with walls (for the most part atleast :P).

-Write the code for a node responsible for moving the bot forward until it detects an obstacle in front of it which is closer than 1 meter.
-On detecting an obstacle at a distance less than 1 meter in front of it, the robot begins turning to its left, until it detects that the obstacle is to its right at less than 1 meter.
-Once the obstacle is detected to its right at less than 1 meter and the forward direction is clear, it moves forward
+Write the code for a node responsible for **moving** the bot forward until it **detects** an obstacle in front of it which is closer than 1 meter.
+On detecting, the robot begins turning to its **left**, until it detects that the obstacle is to its right at less than 1 meter.
+Once the obstacle is detected to its **right** and no obstacles are present within 1 meter in front of the bot, it moves forward.

+Have fun!